 1) why they prefer to understand facts that support the learnings (blue quadrant), or

 2) learn better by understanding metaphors (yellow quadrant), or

 3) see why they need to create an action plan to implement learnings (green quadrant), or

 4) why they learn better through physical activities where they can touch and feel the learnings (red quadrant).

 TEDx Talk Tryon – Ann asks the question, “Do you manage your brain or does it manage you?”
 To reach your potential and use your brain to the full, you need to understand how it works.
 And, what you can do to better use it.

 In this 4 minute video Ned talks about his model:

 - Read about case studies of companies using the ‘left brain right brain test’.

 - Understanding a sample team profile.

-We particularly use this brain dominance thinking in our Team Building or you can get training on understanding Herrmann Brain Dominance Instrument.
+We particularly use this brain dominance thinking in our Team Building or you can get training on understanding the Herrmann Brain Dominance Instrument.
 Interested?
 Complete your details below: